 How to Write ‘Realistic’ Dialogue

 Monologues in film are most commonly delivered within a larger dialogue scene.
-A part of creating a memorable monologue is by writing great dialogue that frames it.
-In our next article, we lay out some fundamental tips to writing realistic, compelling dialogue.
+A part of creating a memorable monologue is writing great dialogue that frames it.
+In our next article, we lay out some fundamental tips for writing realistic, compelling dialogue.